krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 * Implement As a user, I want to accept the team invite and become a team player or reject it.
 * Design-As a user, After three days, if I wont accept invite, assume rejection.
 * Implement- As a user, After three days, if I wont accept invite, assume rejection.
-* Design-As a user, If I gets invite,I can explicitly decline.
+* Design-As a user, If I gets invite, I can explicitly decline.
 * Implement-As a user, If I gets invite,I can to explicitly decline.
 * Design-As a user, while serving  as a designer, The designer provides a UNIQUE Quest name among all quests
 * Implement-As a user, while serving  as a designer,The designer provides a UNIQUE Quest name among all quests